EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 ## Introduction

-The **Resource Registration Building Block** provides support for ingesting resources into the platform so that they can be discovered, accessed, and used collaboratively.
-These resources include, but are not limited to, datasets, workflows, Jupyter Notebooks, services, web applications, and documentation.
+The **Resource Registration Building Block** manages resource ingestion into the platform for discovery, access and collaboration.
+It supports:

+- Datasets (EO data, auxiliary data)
+- Processing workflows
+- Jupyter Notebooks
+- Web services and applications
+- Documentation and metadata

+The BB integrates with other platform services to enable:
+- Automated metadata extraction
+- Resource discovery indexing
+- Access control configuration
+- Usage tracking

 ---